Kroning/test_shortner/README.md

 # test_shortner
 Contacts: https://t.me/Kroning https://www.linkedin.com/in/alexander-bulakhov-3122aa62/ <br>

-The best way to learn is experimenting.<br>
+Experimenting with libs and technologies.<br>
-I am trying to build shortner (or something alike) with 2 services (admin, redirect).<br>
+I am trying to build shortner (or something alike) with 2 services (admin, redirect).
+Not the best way, but best for learning new :)<br>
-It's not a good idea, but for learning purpose I decided to make 2 services at 1 repo: webinterface + redirector.
-In production it's better to place services in different modules to deploy easily on different servers.

 If you can point something that I am doing wrong - feel free to write.